Cjonnala/JavaPaintFinalProject/README.md

 **Sprint 3**

+For this sprint I have implemented dashed outline for the shapes when they are selected.
+I have also implemented Copy, Paste and Delete Commands.

+**Sprint 4**

-For this sprint I have implemented " Group and Ungroup ".
+For this sprint I have implemented "Group and Ungroup".
 I have also implemented Copy, Paste and Delete Commands.

 **Design Pattern**